huenguyensw/AwesomeProject/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

+# Usage

+To utilize the Sound Player App, follow these simple steps:

+1. Run the app on your device.
+2. Click on the 'Play' button to initiate playback.
+3. At any point, you can click the 'Pause' button to stop playback.

+Enjoy the seamless experience of listening to your curated list of sound files with the Sound Player App.

 # Troubleshooting